 - Pile some sausage pieces, potatoes, carrots, a quarter of an onion and a half ear of corn around the chicken.

-- Sprinkle some of my Texas style rub (recipe included when you purchase the recipes for my original rub and sauce) onto the chicken, sausage and vegetables.
+- Sprinkle some of my Texas style rub onto the chicken, sausage and vegetables.

 - Now sprinkle about 2-3 tablespoons of Jeff's original rub onto the top of everything for amazing flavor.